 Valencia is one of the most vibrant cities in Europe.
 With a privileged location by the Mediterranean sea, it offers a perfect combination of beaches and culture, where historic monuments can be found alongside futuristic attractions.
 The birthplace of paella, it boasts a thriving food scene featuring Michelin starred restaurants as well as quirky tapas bars.
 Its neighbourhoods come to life during traditional festivals like Las Fallas whilst at night there is a buzzing atmosphere in the many bars and clubs in trendy districts like Ruzafa or El Carmen.

-Valladolid oozes history from every ancient stone.
-King Felipe II was born here, the Catholic Monarchs Ferdinand and Isabel married here and Christopher Columbus died here.
-This was once the capital of Spain, but although it has lost this title, it is still now the principal city of Castilla y Leon, the land of castles from which the word ‘Castilian’ derives.
+Valladolid breathes history from all of its ancient stones.
+This is the place where King Felipe II was born, the Catholic Monarchs Ferdinand and Isabel were married, and Christopher Columbus died.
+This was once the capital of Spain, and although it has lost this title, it's still the principal city of Castilla y Leon, the land of castles from which the word ‘Castilian’ derives.
 Today, Valladolid is a bustling university city that thrives on its manufacturing industries.
 It is a down-to-earth, lively place that energetically blends old with new.

 Arriving by sea makes for a splendid welcome to Vigo, a port city in Spain's north-west set scenically on the bank of Ria de Vigo estuary, facing the Atlantic.
 Surprisingly the world's largest fishing port, Vigo enjoys fine seafood in its highest concentration, and offers it up upon first request at restful local taverns.
 The wildly beautiful Cies Islands, along with one of the world's finest beaches, Rodas, are only a short ferry trip away.